yimijj/Paper-Making-Instructions/README.md

 - Submerge the scraps of paper in the bucket/bowl for 3 to 12 hours

 ##### Step 3 - Pulp Making
+- Fill a blender with water
+- Put around 1/2 cup of the paper into the blender
+- Blend until its consistency turns slush like
+- Pour the blended pulp into the basin
+- Repeat this step until all of the paper is blended

+##### Step 4 - Sheet Formation
+-